Barry’s flood threat lingers as storm slowly sweeps inland

 In a sign that the city was returning to normal, flights were resuming Sunday at its airport.
 Restaurants reopened, and people were retrieving their cars from medians and other high ground.

-About 112,000 customers in Louisiana and another 5,000 customers in Mississippi were without power Sunday afternoon, according to poweroutage.us.
+About 60,000 customers in Louisiana, 3,300 customers in Mississippi and another 1,200 customers in Arkansas were without power Sunday evening, according to poweroutage.us.

 Carrie Cuchens, who lost power at her home southeast of Lafayette, said crews were out working to remove trees that fell on power lines.
 Forecasters say the area, where several parishes were under a flash flood warning, could see 2 inches (5 centimeters) of additional rain on Sunday.
 Though some yards had pooling water, Cuchens didn’t think her or her neighbors’ homes would flood.